 Mobile Operator, Networks, and Frequencies on Ascension Island

-Ascension Island has one mobile network operator:
+Ascension Island has one mobile network operator offering prepaid services easily accessible to travelers:

 - Sure Ascension Island (Sure South Atlantic)